 Before you sign on the dotted line, do a little digging to unearth potential costs that could turn your development program into a cash-burning exercise.

-Patient-Centric Drug Design — A Clinical & Academic Perspective
+Patient-Centric Drug Design — A Clinical And Academic Perspective

 Most issues in pediatric drug development arise from the fact that drugs are traditionally developed for adults and not children.
-Dr. Meyers shares the delivery hurdles and recent improvements in pediatric drug development.
+Dr. Meyers shares the hurdles and improvements in pediatric drug development.

-Why The Shift From Batch To Continuous For Pharmaceutical Oral Solid Manufacturing Is Now Upon Us
+Why The Shift From Batch To Continuous For Pharma Oral Solid Manufacturing Is Upon Us

 There has been intense interest and emphasis being given to the continuous OSD manufacturing process as an alternative or addition to the traditional batch manufacturing process.